andrebocchini/sccm-powershell-automation-module/README.md

                             -packageLanguage $packageLanguage `
                             -packageSource $packageSourcePath

     The package will be created with default settings, but you can customize it further if you wish.
-Look at this link for some help http://msdn.microsoft.com/en-us/library/cc144959.aspx.
+Look at this link for some more information about package flags and settings http://msdn.microsoft.com/en-us/library/cc144959.aspx.
 If you do make changes to the package, make sure to use Save-SCCMPackage when you're finished.

 2. Create an installation program for the new package